uhray/boilerplate/doc/boilerplate.md

 #### Frontend Organization

 The frontend directory all starts with the [router.js](https://github.com/uhray/boilerplate/blob/master/app/frontend/router.js) file.
 After the server sends over a shell to the frontend, the *router.js* file handles which application page should be loaded based on the URL.
-Each page can utilize components, images, modules or styles.
-More on this later.
+Each page can utilize images, modules, styles, plugins, bower modules, etc. More on this later.

 ```
 frontend/
-	components/
+	ractive-components/
 	images/
 	modules/
+		tools.js
 	pages/
 		home/
 			template.html